 Glasses or contacts: which are best for you?
 Dr. Diana Zabarko, optometrist with Avant Garde Vision Center in Wayne, New Jersey, has advanced training in new lens technology.
 She can help you decide exactly which type of glasses or contacts would be best for your lifestyle.
 Call the office or go online to book an appointment today.

-Contact lenses go right on your cornea, so they give you the most accurate vision possible.
-You don’t have to worry about glare, and there’s no distortion around the edges, as with glasses.
-You no longer have to take glasses off and on during the day.
-Contact lenses can also change your eye color.
+Contact lenses go right on your cornea to give you the most accurate vision possible.
+With contact lenses, you don’t have to worry about glare, and there’s no distortion around the edges, as is common with glasses.
+You also no longer have to take glasses off and on throughout the day.
+There are a variety of contact lenses available as well, including contact lenses for reading, corrective contact lenses for specific vision conditions, and colored contact lenses which change your eye color.

 Glasses appeal to those who don’t like the feel of putting lenses in their eyes.
-They’ve become a fashion accessory, and there are many good-looking options from which to choose.
+They’ve become a fashion accessory, and there are many good-looking options from which to choose, including options from well-known designers like Ray Ban, Prada, and Tory Burch.
 While cleaning your glasses is quick and easy, contact lenses require special a cleaning solution.
 Proper care of contact lenses is essential to avoid infection and other complications.

 There are numerous types of lenses:

 Nearsightedness, called myopia, is difficulty seeing objects far away.
 Farsightedness, called presbyopia, is difficulty seeing objects that are close by.
 Thanks to new technology, now Dr. Zabarko can correct both conditions with one set of multifocal contact lenses.
 These lenses correct your vision for most daily living activities, but it’s possible you might need glasses for reading or driving.